natysho2/python-program/README.md

 # python-program
-simple pythoin program for data analytics

-Sure!
-Below is a sample README file for a Python data analytics project hosted on GitHub:

-Python Data Analytics Project
-This repository contains Python code for performing data analytics tasks using various Python libraries and tools.

 Overview
 The project aims to demonstrate how to analyze and visualize data using Python, focusing on the following key areas: